 Consumers in the same Group consume messages in different partitions at different points in time with an obvious lag, or the consumptions in different partitions are out of order.

-In the Message Queue for Apache Kafka console, when you click Consumption Status on the Consumer Group tab, Last Consumed At appears.
-If the time indicated for a partition is earlier than that for other partitions, this partition may receive messages from the producer earlier than other partitions.
+On the Groups page of the Message Queue for Apache Kafka console, find the required consumer group and choose in the Actions column.
+On the Consumption Status tab of the Group Details page, all the topics to which the consumer group has subscribed and the values of the Messages Accumulated and Last Consumed At parameters of each topic are displayed.
+If the consumption time indicated for a partition is earlier than that for other partitions, this partition may receive messages from the producer earlier than other partitions.

-Each consumer instance in the same consumer group consumes messages in an evenly divided number of partitions.
+Each consumer in the same Group consumes messages in an evenly divided number of partitions.
 Under this condition, whether messages are evenly consumed depends on whether the producer evenly sends messages to each partition.

 - If the number (N) of consumers can be divided by 24 (the default number of partitions) without a remainder, each consumer consumes messages in N/24 partitions.

-- If the number (N) of consumers cannot be divided by 24 (the default number of partitions)

-without a remainder, some consumers
+- If the number of consumers cannot be divided by 24 without a remainder, specific consumers

-may process messages of one more partition than
+may consume messages in one more partition than other consumers do.

-Assume that 5 consumers and 24 partitions are available.
-Four consumers each consume messages of 5 partitions, and the remaining 1 consumer consumes messages of 4 partitions.
+For example, five consumers and 24 partitions are available.
+In this case, four consumers each consumes messages in five partitions, and the remaining consumer consumes messages in four partitions.
 The speed of consumption depends on the processing performance of the consumers.
-If all consumers have the same processing performance, the four consumers that each consume messages of five partitions may consume messages more slowly than the consumer that consumes messages of four partitions.
+If all consumers have the same processing performance, the four consumers that each consumes messages in five partitions may consume messages more slowly than the consumer that consumes messages in four partitions.

-Ensure that the number (N) of consumers can be divided by 24 (the default number of partitions) without a remainder.
+Make sure that the number of consumers can be divided by 24 without a remainder.